 OK, technically this dish sits in the slow cooker for about three hours.
 But with only ten minutes of prep time, we’re going to consider it a quick side, since you’ll be cooking other stuff during this time anyway.
 Best of all, using the slow cooker frees up stove space for other dishes, which you’ll be extremely thankful for about an hour before dinner is served.

-11. Baked Cauliflower with Pomegranate Seeds and Thyme (30 Minutes)
+27. Cauliflower Stuffing with Pomegranate Seeds and Almonds

 Gluten-free friends, rejoice—this hearty substitute for stuffing is just for you.
 It’s loaded with rosemary, thyme, sage and parsley, so it’s just as flavorful as the real thing.
 Bread, who?
 We don’t know her.

-Little known fact: The best way to guarantee you’ll get steamy mashed potatoes on Thanksgiving is to make them in the microwave.
-Why?
-Because when you mash up the hot ingredients the old-fashioned way, you’re incorporating pockets of cold air that lower the temperature of the dish before everyone is done eating.
+When you mash up spuds the old-fashioned way, you’re incorporating pockets of cold air that lower the temperature of the dish before everyone is done eating.
 By nuking them in the microwave, you’ll keep them hot all the way until the end of dinner.
-Plus, microwaving frees up the oven for pumpkin pie.
+(Plus, microwaving frees up the oven for pumpkin pie.)

-13. Brussels Sprouts Skillet with Crispy Pancetta-Garlic Bread Crumbs (30 Minutes)
+29. Brussels Sprouts Skillet with Crispy Pancetta-Garlic Breadcrumbs

-Fun fact: This decadent side is dairy-free, so your vegan cousin Suzy can help herself to seconds.
+This side dish is dairy-free, so your vegan cousins can help themselves to seconds.
 The secret ingredient?
 Coconut milk.
 Top it off with onion, garlic, ginger and a few spices, and you have a side that’ll have everyone at the table asking, “mmm, what is that delightful flavor?”

-Skip the crispy fried onions this year and try topping your green beans with toasted almonds.
-The dish has the same satisfying crunch, but it’s so much fancier.
+This dish has the same satisfying crunch as those frizzled onions everyone loves, but it’s so much fancier.
 (But don’t worry, we won’t judge if you decide to sneak a couple of onions on there, too.
 It’s Thanksgiving, after all.)